microsoft/AIforEarthDataSets/data/landsat-7.md

 ## Sample code

-A complete Python example of accessing and plotting Landsat data - using the NASA CMR API to query for scenes of interest - is available is available in the accompanying [sample notebook](landsat-7.ipynb).
+A complete Python example of accessing and plotting Landsat data - using the NASA CMR API to query for scenes of interest - is available in the accompanying [sample notebook](landsat-7.ipynb).

 ## Region information